ericrius1/BlogPost/README.md

 ![FPS](https://developers.google.com/chrome-developer-tools/docs/tips-and-tricks/image_8.png)

 I hope you enjoyed the Chrome Dev Tool Tips we covered in this post.
-There are so many more amazing ones out there- Google itself has an extensive list  [here](https://developers.google.com/chrome-developer-tools/docs/tips-and-tricks).
+There are so many more amazing ones out there- Google itself has an [extensive list](https://developers.google.com/chrome-developer-tools/docs/tips-and-tricks).
 Happy Hacking, and may the Chrome DevTools work forever in your favor!